 Let’s break down what to look for with regard to pickleball paddles and break down the different types of balls so you can make an educated buying decision and get the most bang for your buck.

 I’ve been playing pickleball for over six years, so I am happy to share the lessons I’ve learned and more importantly, the brands I trust and the ones I don’t.

 Let’s talk about my favorite pickleball topic – gear!!

 The most important piece of equipment when first learning to play pickleball is your paddle.
 You’ll need a quality paddle to get the most enjoyment out of the game.

 Generally speaking, you’ll want to choose your paddle based on weight, paddle shape, and price.
 If you’re a complete beginner, I recommend reading my friendly guide on how to choose a pickleball paddle (without having to buy it).
-There are many online retailers that will give you a 30 day trial period where you can return it within 30 days with no questions asked.
-Click this link for a complete break of where to take advantage of such programs.
+There are many online retailers that will give you a 30-day trial period where you can return it within 30 days with no questions asked.
+Click this link for a complete breakdown of where to take advantage of such programs.

 Most beginners tend to pick their first paddle based on price.
 This is a mistake.
 My advice is to pick from a reputable pickleball brand and choose something in the $80 to $100 range.

 Don’t just buy a cheap knockoff brand from an online retailer.
 Amazon is littered with them so beware!
 Instead, look for brands like Prince, Engage, Paddletek, Wilson, or Selkirk.